Kuatsu/react-native-reshared/docs/docs/api/hooks/useSharedContent.md

 **Parameters**:

 - `scheme` (`string`): Required.
-The custom scheme of your app.
+The custom URL scheme of your app.
 When using Expo, this is the `scheme` property of your `app.json`.
 You can access it using Expo Constants: `Constants.expoConfig?.scheme`.

 **Returns**: An object that implements the [`SharedContent`](../interfaces/SharedContent) interface, or `null` if no content has been shared.